Standard Drunk Driving Terms and Definitions

 Drunk Driving or Drugged Driving terms and definitions are complicated and confusing.
 Their cases have different variations of the terms and practices that surround this type of crime.
-If you’ve been charged with driving under the influence of alcohol or drugs, you need legal counsel to guide you through the process and LEWIS & DICKSTEIN, PLLC can help.
+If you’ve been charged with driving under the influence of alcohol or drugs, you need legal counsel to guide you through the process, and LEWIS & DICKSTEIN, P.L.L.C. can help.

 This information is here so that you can get a snapshot picture of the charge and the language that may be used regularly during the defense process of a criminal case.
 Although the material listed below will offer some clarification, it cannot take the place of an experienced and dedicated attorney.
 Here are the basic drunk driving terms and definitions you need to know.

 The common interchangeable catchall terms are DUI or OWI, which are acronyms for Driving Under the Influence and Operating While Impaired.
 Again, this could indicate driving under the influence of alcohol or drugs.
 Other common acronyms used relative to these types of charges are: